AIAutomationWeb DevelopmentCloud

 A $500 consumer GPU now outperforms Claude Sonnet on coding benchmarks.
 Here's what this shift means for software teams and how to act on it in 2026.

 A story trending on Hacker News this week stopped a lot of engineering managers mid-scroll: a $500 consumer GPU running a locally-hosted model is now outperforming Claude Sonnet 3.7 on standard coding benchmarks.
-If your team is paying for cloud AI APIs to assist with code, the economics just changed.
+If your team is paying for cloud AI APIs to assist with code, the economics just changed — and faster than most anticipated.

 What the Benchmark Actually Shows